Piyush1028/google_photo_sync/README.md

   + Syncing by adding any missing file bidirectionally.
   + Syncing by deleting any extra file bidirectionally.
 + Ability to resume broken uploads.
++ Download and Upload of photos in original size along with Metadata

 ## Requirements:
 ### Packages